OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Insert models (with explicit session management)

 - If you want to use a particular transaction context you can pass the `ClientSession` to the `dao.create()` method
-- This is useful if you wan't to group several operations in the same transaction
+- This is useful if you want to group several operations in the same transaction
 - This relies on `MongoDBServiceV2#runTransaction()` methods which handle transaction management for any write operation

 ```java